userver-framework/userver/scripts/docs/en/userver/tutorial/postgres_service.md

 We are not planning to get new dynamic config values in this sample.
-Because of that we just write the defaults to the fallback file of the `components::TaxiConfigFallbacksComponent` component: @ref samples/postgres_service/dynamic_config_fallback.json
+Because of that we just write the defaults to the fallback file of the `components::DynamicConfigFallbacks` component:
+@ref samples/postgres_service/dynamic_config_fallback.json

-All the values are described in a separate section @ref md_en_schemas_dynamic_configs .
+All the values are described in a separate section
+@ref md_en_schemas_dynamic_configs .

 A production ready service would dynamically retrieve the above options at runtime from a configuration service.
 See
 @ref md_en_userver_tutorial_config_service for insights on how to change the